CS2103AUG2016-T13-C1/addressbook-level4/docs/DeveloperGuide.md

 > 2a1.
 System displays an empty list.

-#### Use case: Undo
+#### Use case: Undo previous commands

 **MSS**

-1. User requests to list a task.
-2. System displays this task
-3. User reuests to undo the previous command
+1. User requests to undo the previous command.
-4. User is notified that the last command was undone and we display which command was undone<br>
+2. System notifies user that the command was undone.<br>
 Use case ends.

 **Extensions**

-3a.
+1a.
 There is no command to undo

-> 3a1.
+> 1a1.
 The user is notified that there is no command to undo

-#### Use case: Help
+#### Use case: Change storage location

 **MSS**

-1. User requests for help.
-2. Helpful information is then displayed <br>
-Use case ends.

-**Extensions**

-Use case ends.

-#### Use case: Store

-**MSS**

 1. User requests to change the storage location.
-2. User is notified of the storage location specified has been set.<br>
+2. System notifies user that the storage location has been changed.<br>
 Use case ends.

 **Extensions**

 1a.
 Storage location does not exist

 > 1a1.
-The user is notified that the the storage location does not exist.
+System notifies user that the the storage location does not exist.

-1b.
-Storage Location does not have enough space

-> 1b1.
-The user is notified that the disk specified is full.

 ## Appendix C : Non Functional Requirements